Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Anesthesia for Dental Treatment

-Learn more about reasons for use, types, and side effects of anesthesia
+Learn more reasons for types, usage and side effects.

 Why is Anesthesia Used for Dental Treatment?

 Anesthesia is used to help manage pain during surgical procedures and is an integral part of dental care.
 You are probably familiar with local anesthetics used to numb a treatment area, but did you know there are other reasons a dentist might recommend a different type of anesthesia?
-Dentists determine which type of anesthesia is appropriate based on:
+This is how dentists decide which type of anesthesia to use:

-• Age and level of cooperation (small children, special needs, peoples who are experiencing dementia or Alzheimer's disease)
+• Age and level of cooperation (small children, special needs, people who are experiencing dementia or Alzheimer's disease).

 Types of Anesthesia